+- (1) The President reviews the application with appendices and considers the college promotion committee's, the college dean's, and the Provost/Chief Academic Officer's recommendations.
+The President determines whether the application material meets the promotion criteria and make a decision to endorse or not endorse the application for promotion. - (2) With an endorsement, the President forwards the application to the Board of Trustees.
+If the President does not endorse the application, the President returns the application to the Provost/Chief Academic Officer with comment.
+The President's decision to endorse or not endorse is final and not subject to review.

+November Trustees Meeting

-(2) The college dean reviews the application, adds comments regarding the applicant's fitness for promotion (critique/endorsement), and forwards the application to the Provost/Chief Academic Officer and the Director of the Center for Faculty Excellence.
-October 15 The Provost/Chief Academic Officer reviews the application, adds comments regarding the applicant's fitness for promotion (critique/endorsement), and forwards the application to the President.
-November 1 The President reviews the application, adds comments regarding the applicant's fitness for promotion (critique/endorsement), and forwards the application to the Board of Trustees.
-November Truste es Meeting (1) The Board of Trustees reviews the application and supporting documentation to assure that it reflects University standards of excellence.
+- (1) The Board of Trustees reviews the application and supporting documentation to assure that it reflects University standards of excellence.
 The Board of Trustees makes the decision to accept or deny an application for promotion.
-(2) The Board of Trustees communicates its decision to the President.
-The determination of whether to grant a promotion is vested in the sole discretion of the Board of Trustees.
-(3) The President notifies the Provost/Chief Academic Officer, who notifies the college dean of the Board of Trustees' decision.
-December 15 The college dean notifies the applicant and the Director of the Center for Faculty Excellence of the Board of Trustees' decision.
+The decision of the Board of Trustees is final and not subject to review. - (2) The Board of Trustees communicates its decision to the President.
+The determination of whether to accept the President's endorsement and award a promotion based upon the President's endorsement is vested in the sole discretion of the Board of Trustees. - (3) The President notifies the Provost/Chief Academic Officer, who notifies the college dean of the Board of Trustees' decision.

+December 15 The college dean notifies the applicant of the Board of Trustees' decision.

 If awarded, the promotion becomes effective the fall semester of the academic year following the year of application.
+Due to the internal appeals embedded within the promotion application procedure, decisions regarding promotion will not be reviewed through the Grievance and Conflict Resolution Procedure (section 2.2.19).

-2.1.7 Resignation
+2.1.13 Resignation

-It is customary for any faculty member, either tenured or non-tenured, who does not intend to continue employment at the University to notify the University administration in writing of that intent at the beginning of the last year, but in no case later than the beginning of the last semester he or she intends to teach.
-Failure of a non-tenured faculty member to sign and return the faculty contract within the designated period constitutes an official resignation from the University.
+It is customary for any faculty member-who does not intend to continue employment at the University to notify the University administration in writing of that intent at the beginning of the last year, but in no case later than the beginning of the last semester he or she intends to teach.
+Failure of a faculty member to sign and return the faculty contract within the designated period constitutes an official resignation from the University.
+Any faculty member who resigns from the university must wait a period of one academic year before applying for an adjunct faculty position.

-2.1.8 Faculty Voluntary Transition Plan
+2.1.14 Faculty Voluntary Transition Plan

-Based on available funding, the Faculty Voluntary Transition Plan ("FVTP') may provide Qualifying Faculty Members of ORU an opportunity for career and life transition.
+Based on available funding, the Faculty Voluntary Transition Plan ("FVTP') may provide Qualifying Faculty Members of the University an opportunity for career and life transition.
 Qualifying Faculty Members, in lieu of entering into a full time Faculty Contract for the upcoming academic term, can instead elect either a:

-- 1. Reduced Load by phasing out their duties systematically over three academic years; or - 2.
-Lump Sum Payment by resigning from employment with ORU upon conclusion of their current Faculty Contract and receive a Lump Sum Payment based upon the number of full years of continuous service at ORU.
+- 1. Reduced Load by phasing out their duties systematically over three academic years; - Lump Sum Payment by resigning from employment with the University upon conclusion of their current Faculty Contract and receive a Lump Sum Payment based upon the number of full years of continuous service at the University.

-2.1.8.1 FVTP Participant Definitions
+2.1.14.1 FVTP Participant Definitions